itom-project/plugins/SerialIO/docs/serialIO.rst

 .. code-block:: python

-    '''This script can be used as example for Windows to detect registered COM ports for this computer''' import winreg as wreg
+    #This script can be used as example for Windows
+    #to detect registered COM ports for this computer
+    import winreg as wreg

     def DetectCOMPorts():